So You’ve Had a Psychosis

 Our societies don’t have even playing fields.
 Experiencing trauma, abuse, racism, classism, sexism, housing insecurity, jobs with low status/income/control, food deserts etc all have an impact.
 We are more than our circumstances, but it would be silly to deny that our circumstances don’t have an impact on our health.

-Note: this does not mean denying yourself support if you have more advantages, it just means being aware of your advantages and thinking about how others could have those advantages… be it de-stigmatizing mental illness, writing a letter to a politician or a thank you to advocacy groups.
+Note: knowing about the social determinants of health does not mean denying yourself support if you have more advantages.
+It just means being aware of your advantages and thinking about how others could have those advantages… be it de-stigmatizing mental illness, writing a letter to a politician or a thank you to advocacy groups.
 I was really lucky in a range of ways and that helped me have a much better prognosis and recovery.
-One of the ways I try to support others is being open about my experiences and how much support can help.
-If you have benefits that help, it’s nice to use them to help others.
-But that doesn’t mean you should be ashamed of or deny yourself of those healing benefits.

 Navigating therapy

 Therapy can be awful.
 There was a study I need to dig up sometime that talked about therapeutic strategies for people who survived aircraft accidents.
-The people who had counseling and therapy close to the event felt much more distressed in the short term.
+The people who had counseling and therapy close to the event felt much more distress in the short term.
 BUT a year later, the people who had received counseling had much better life satisfaction, post traumatic growth and trauma recovery.
 It’s worth a shot, even if you’ve had bad experiences in the past.
 Not all therapists are made equal.

 There are more options for therapy than you might think.
 After psychosis three I was in a state of trauma where I was scared of seeing a therapist, but desperately needed to talk to someone.
 I saw a clinical social worker and she did a lot to help me process my feelings and be kind to myself.
 Having someone to talk to about your questions, shame, how to rebuild your life is very handy.